jreakin/MCP-Agent-Maestro/README.md

 ### Our Solution: Ephemeral Agents with Shared Memory

-Agent-MCP implements a radically different approach:
+MCP Agent Maestro implements a radically different approach:

 **Short-Lived, Focused Agents**
 Each agent lives only as long as their specific task.
 They: